Chapter 5: Claire

 The deputies wrote everything down.
 One of them asked how she’d known which building.
 Maren said, “The tip was specific.”
 He nodded.
 He was too young to know what the right follow-up question was, and Maren was too tired to feel guilty about that.

 Hank was outside when she pushed through the ER doors.
 Sitting on a metal bench bolted to the concrete apron, elbows on his knees, hands hanging between them.
 He’d brought Rook out of the truck at some point — she was pressed against his left leg, her chin on his boot, the gray around her muzzle silver under the parking lot lights.
-The parking lot was empty except for his truck and the deputies’ cruiser and the particular quality of silence that arrives after two in the morning when even the ocean sounds tired.
+The parking lot was empty except for his truck and the deputies’ cruiser and the hollow silence that arrives after two in the morning when even the ocean sounds tired.

 Maren sat down beside him.
 Not close.
 Not far.
 The distance you leave when you don’t know what the distance should be.